Extremelyd1/HKMP/README.md

 - `UnityEngine.UI.dll`
 - `UnityEngine.UIModule.dll`

-All the files above can be found in the following directory based on your operating system:
+All the files above can be found in the following directory based on your operating system (and might vary depending on installation):
 - **Windows**: `C:\Program Files (x86)\Steam\steamapps\common\Hollow Knight\hollow_knight_Data\Managed`.
 - **Mac**: `~/Library/Application Support/Steam/steamapps/common/Hollow Knight/hollow_knight.app/`, then click "open package contents" and `content -> resources -> data -> managed`
 - **Linux**: `~/.local/share/Steam/steamapps/common/Hollow Knight/hollow_knight_Data/Managed`

-After this the source code can be compiled into DLL, and you should be good to go!
+After this the source code can be compiled into a DLL, and you should be good to go!

-## Discord server
-You can also join the [Discord server](https://discord.gg/KbgxvDyzHP) for the mod.
-There you can also leave your suggestions and bug reports or generally talk about it.
-Moreover, the latest announcements will be posted there.

 ## Donations
 If you like this project and would like to donate, you can do so via [Paypal](https://www.paypal.com/donate?hosted_button_id=QMB2XYX3W9W6A).